Babak-H/Machine-Learning/README.md

-# nlp-ml
+# ml
-These are several python scripts written for deeper understanding of how machine learning and language processing algorithms work under the hood. code is "mostly" written in pure python and usage of libraries was limited to minimum when possible.<br>
+These are several python scripts written for deeper understanding of how machine learning algorithms work under the hood. <br>
 Most of the code is related to courses at my university classes.